-To be eligible for a grade, work must be handed in by 4 p.m. unless you have an approved extension (see page 5).
-If you hand in work late and do not have an approved extension, then the assignment will not be marked (Occasionally the work will be requested by 9.00am.
-In these cases, class teachers will specify this requirement in writing).
+Work must be handed in by 7.00pm on the date set by teacher, unless you have an approved extension (see page 5).
+Occasionally the work may require a different hand-in time.
+In these cases, class teachers will specify this requirement in writing, but it will be no later than 7.00pm on the set due-date.
+If you hand in work late and do not have an approved extension, then the assignment will not be marked.
 The resulting grade will be Not Achieved.